How to install artificial grass

 • Power Broom or stiff hand broom – for brushing up the turf after installation

-Step 1: You can rent a Sod Cutter to remove your lawn or use a shovel to excavate your soil to a depth of 6 inches from the height of the sidewalk, driveway or any area you want your new lawn to be level with.
+Step 1: You can rent a Sod Cutter to remove your lawn or use a shovel to excavate your soil to a depth of 5 to 6 inches from the height of the sidewalk, driveway or any area you want your new lawn to be level with.
 This would be the time to build up the area if it is sitting low.

 Step 8: Your final step is to brush up your new turf with a stiff broom.
 For best results, rent a power broom.
 After brushing up your lawn apply pet deodorizers (see step 5).